sunnymoon/presentation_linkare_day/readme.md

 It’s a fast and developer-friendly way to go from code to running app in minutes.

-oc get builds
+> oc get builds
-oc get builds/loty-be-1
+> oc get builds/loty-be-1
-oc logs -f builds/loty-be-1
+> oc logs -f builds/loty-be-1

+lets see what we got in our openshift
+> oc get all

-oc expose service/loty-be --hostname=loty-be.apps-crc.testing
+> oc expose service/loty-be --hostname=loty-be.apps-crc.testing

 curl -s -k http://loty-be.apps-crc.testing/api/v1/loty | jq